AnoopAlias/AUTOM8N/docs/installation_cluster.rst

 XtendWeb cluster setup
 --------------------------

 .. note:: Install CSF firewall on both servers and whitelist each others IP for access .
-The server's hostname must be valid and should resolve correctly as many cluster components reply on hostname to connect
+The server's hostname must be valid and should resolve correctly as many cluster components rely on hostname to connect

 .. note:: As of XtendWeb 4.3.20, you will need a license for all servers(master and slaves) on the cluster.Else Installation will fail
           Please visit https://autom8n.com/plans.html#plans for more info